Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Introduction

 As a corollary of our main theorem and our previous work \cite{LN:twisted} we get that the twisted Reidemeister torsion $\tau^{\rhoc}$ is a Reshetikhin-Turaev invariant of a twisted Drinfeld double of an exterior algebra $\La(\C^n)$ (Corollary \ref{cor: twisted Alex is twisted RT}): where $m\sb \p(S^3\sm K)$ is a meridian and $\rho:\pi_1(S^3\sm K)\to SL(n,\C)$.
-Thus, the twisted polynomial invariant $P_{H}^{\rho}(K,t)$ generalizes twisted Alexander polynomials to arbitrary finite-dimensional $\Z$-graded doubly-balanced Hopf algebras, such as Taft algebras at odd roots of unity (or even roots of unity if an appropriate extension is taken).
+Thus, the twisted polynomial invariant $P_{H}^{\rho}(K,t)$ generalizes twisted Alexander polynomials to arbitrary finite-dimensional $\Z$-graded Hopf algebras (with ribbon double).

 The plan of the paper is the following.
-In Section \ref{section: Hopf algebras} we recall the notions from Hopf algebra theory that we need and we define the twisted Drinfeld double of a Hopf algebra.
-At the end of this section we explain how this relates to the relative Drinfeld center construction.
+In Section \ref{section: Hopf algebras} we recall the notions from Hopf algebra theory that we need and we study the twisted Drinfeld double of a Hopf algebra.
 In Section \ref{section: quantum invariants of G-tangles} we recall the construction of invariants of $G$-tangles of \cite{Turaev:homotopy}, though in the universal setting, so the tangles are not colored by modules.
 Here we define the invariants $Z^{\rho}_{\uDH}(T), Z^{\rhoc}_{\uDH}(T)$ and the knot polynomial $P_H^{\rho}(K,t)$ mentioned above.
-In Section \ref{section: Fox calculus from TDD} we recall in more detail the construction of our previous work \cite{LN:twisted} and show our main theorem.
+In Section \ref{section: Fox calculus from TDD} we state and prove our main theorem.